zejsneto/Falling-Crates/README.md

 ## ℹ️ Description

 Falling Crates is a game made using Unity/C# where the objective is to dodge the falling crates with you player movement.
-The project used a lot of concepts like PlayerPrefs, Coroutines, Cinemachine, Particle Effects and TriggerEvents, for example.
+The project used a lot of concepts like LeanTween, PlayerPrefs, Coroutines, Cinemachine, Particle Effects and TriggerEvents, for example.

 Link: [Play Game](https://zejsneto.itch.io/fallingcrates)<br>